ros2/ros2_documentation/source/Tutorials/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

 Things to note:
- * The fixed frame is transform frame where the center of the grid is located.
+ * The fixed frame is the transform frame where the center of the grid is located.
    Here, it’s a frame defined by our one link, base_link.
  * The visual element (the cylinder) has its origin at the center of its geometry as a default.
    Hence, half the cylinder is below the grid.